dvcrn/applescripts/README.md

 Removes the due or defer date from all selected tasks.
 Inspired by 2Do.

-## start-today.applescript
+## start/due-today.applescript

-Updates defer date of all selected tasks to today 8am.
+Updates defer or due date of all selected tasks to today 8am.
 Inspired by 2Do.